 Handling all of this plus caring for children all day is a lot to think about and can become disorganized very quickly.
 Luckily there are online platforms out there specially designed for home-based preschool directors.

 For example, the Wonderschool software allows directors to manage their students, parents, and program from one dashboard.
-Along with this, we have built a marketplace for parents to search Wonderschool programs, schedule visits, enroll their children, and make payments.
+Along with this, we have built a marketplace for parents to search for child care, schedule tours, fill out enrollment paperwork, and make payments.